 Frankel clearly understood the new research vistas made possible by the invention of the computer.
 He also understood that calculations using computers could take fundamentally different problem-solving approaches so he was clearly primed and ready to apply computers to the non-classical study of statistical physical phenomena when he met Bernie Alder.
 The analysis technique the two decide to try is now called Monte-Carlo analysis and, since Alder’s and Frankel’s pioneering work, it has become essential to a wide range of scientific and technical work from nuclear weapons development to VLSI chip design.

-However, the IBM tabulation equipment that Alder was attempting to use during the late 1940s proved woefully inadequate for Monte-Carlo analysis so Frankel traveled to Manchester, England in the summer of 1950 where the University of Manchester and Ferranti Ltd. were building a stored-program electronic computer (the Ferranti Mark I, a commercially re-engineered version of the prototype Manchester Mark I computer that had been built in 1948).
-Frankel learned how to program the Ferranti machine (also called the Manchester Mark II) and he successfully ran Alder’s Monte-Carlo analysis on it.
+However, the IBM tabulation equipment that Alder was attempting to use during the late 1940s proved woefully inadequate for Monte-Carlo analysis so Frankel traveled to Manchester, England in the late summer of 1951 (confirmed in the computer logs) where the University of Manchester and Ferranti Ltd. were building a stored-program electronic computer—the Ferranti Mark I, a commercially re-engineered version of the prototype Manchester Mark I computer built in 1948.
+Frankel learned how to program the Ferranti machine and he successfully ran Alder’s Monte-Carlo analysis on it.
 However, Alder’s thesis advisor was a classical physicist and didn’t believe in Fermi’s “unproven” statistical-computation technique.
 Consequently, he discouraged Alder from publishing his work.
 As Alder said, if your thesis advisor doesn’t believe in your work, you don’t publish.